-Coursework Guidelines Booklet 0413 IGCSE Physical Education (2010 on Coursework Guidelines Booklet 0413 IGCSE Physical Education (2010 on istic Gymnastics (floor and vaults) Assessment Inning, performing and evaluating Marks Description A candidate should demonstrate under applied conditions: • a detailed knowledge of the principles, rules and regulations as they apply to practices and competitions; Marks Description 41-50 A candidate should demonstrate under applied conditions: a detailed knowledge of the principles, rules and regulations as they apply to practices and competitions; an ability to plan in fine detail a complex sequence of movements involving advanced techniques and incorporate them into an effective training schedule; an ability to perform: a sequence of at least 8 different linked floor movements requiring a high degree of gymnastic skill.
+Coursework Guidelines Booklet 0413 IGCSE Physical Education (2013 on • Coursework Guidelines Booklet 0413 IGCSE Physical Education (2013 on mastics (floor and vaults) Assessment performing and evaluating Description A candidate should demonstrate under applied conditions: • a detailed knowledge of the principles, rules and regulations as they apply to practices and competitions: Marks Description 41-50 A candidate should demonstrate under applied conditions: a detailed knowledge of the principles, rules and regulations as they apply to practices and competitions; an ability to plan in fine detail a complex sequence of movements involving advanced techniques and incorporate them into an effective training schedule; an ability to perform: a sequence of at least 8 different linked floor movements requiring a high degree of gymnastic skill.
 At least 3 of the movements will be forward and/or backward rotational movements.
 The whole sequence will show good body positions, control, flow and balance; at least 4 different vaults over apparatus in different positions, movements will show very good preparation, approach, take-off, control in flight and landing as well as correct body position throughout.
 31-40 A candidate should demonstrate under applied conditions: a detailed knowledge of the principles, rules and regulations; an ability to plan a complex sequence of movements involving advanced techniques and incorporate them into an effective training schedule; an ability to perform: a sequence of at least 8 different linked floor movements requiring effective control, balance, flow throughout.
 Three of the movements will be rotational movements and all should show clear body positions; at least 3 different vaults over apparatus in different positions, movements should show approach, flight, control and landing to a good standard.
 21-30 A candidate should demonstrate under applied conditions: a sound knowledge of the principles, rules and regulations an ability to plan a complex sequence of movements and incorporate them into a training schedule; an ability to perform: a sequence of at least 8 different linked floor movements requiring control, balance, transfer of weight, flow and clear body positions; two different vaults requiring a good measure of speed, balance and control over the apparatus and on landing.
-11-20 A candidate should demonstrate under applied conditions: a basic knowledge of some of the principles, rules and regulations; an ability to plan a basic sequence of movements and incorporate them into an imaginative training schedule; a basic ability to perform: 0-10 A candidate should demonstrate under applied conditions: a limited understanding of some of the principles, rules and regulations of gymnastics; an ability to plan a simple sequence of basic movements and incorporate them into a simple training schedule; a limited ability to perform: a simple sequence of at least 6 different linked movements; a simple vault over a box.
+11-20 A candidate should demonstrate under applied conditions: a basic knowledge of some of the principles, rules and regulations; an ability to plan a basic sequence of movements and incorporate them into an imaginative training schedule; a basic ability to perform: a sequence of at least 6 different linked floor movements requiring balance, flow and some transference of weight; two vaults requiring a distinct measure of control.
+0-10 A candidate should demonstrate under applied conditions: a limited understanding of some of the principles, rules and regulations of gymnastics; an ability to plan a simple sequence of basic movements and incorporate them into a simple training schedule; a limited ability to perform: a simple sequence of at least 6 different linked movements; a simple vault over a box.